Mango sticky rice: In the Philippines

-A sticky rice snack cooked in coconut milk, and sometimes, ginger called puto maya is a favorite among the Visayan people.
-It is served with sweet ripe mangoes (if in season) and a hot chocolate.
-In Cagayan de Oro, a violet variety of sticky rice is used.
+A sticky rice snack cooked in coconut milk and sometimes ginger, called puto maya, is a favorite among the Visayan people.
+It is served with sweet ripe mangoes (if in season) and is paired with sikwate, a Filipino hot chocolate which may be poured over the rice.
+In Cagayan de Oro, a violet variety of sticky rice is used and it may be shaped into triangles and wrapped in banana leaves.